Cgalmenar/pichon/README.md

 # Slide 1

-GitStar
+*GitStar
-For you, by you.
+For your mom, by your mom.

 # Slide 2